davide710/scanner/README.md

 ### WANT TO HELP MAKING THIS BETTER?
 If you want to improve this, if you have an idea to make it better, or if you are having trouble using or setting this up, please raise an issue.
-You can also star the repository.
+Otherwise, work on one of the improvements I mentioned in the Issues section You can also star the repository.